 Affiliation(s): Atlantean Royal Family (in service or Orm, but actually a loyalist of Arthur/Aquaman)

-The Vizier of the king of Atlantis and Arthur/Aquaman's secret mentor.
+Vizier to the king of Atlantis and Arthur/Aquaman's secret mentor.

-- Adaptational Attractiveness: The comics version of Vulko is overweight, while Willem Dafoe is very lean and gaunt.
+- Adaptational Curves: The comics version of Vulko is overweight, while Willem Dafoe is very lean and gaunt.

 - Adaptational Heroism: In the comic, it was Vulko who orchestrated the "surface" attack as part of a Batman Gambit to force Arthur to defeat Orm and become king.
 Here, Orm is responsible, and Vulko is entirely blameless.
-Though the pre-New 52 version was benevolent.
+Though this version may be based on his pre-New 52 counterpart, who was a benevolent character.

-- Call to Adventure: In a deleted scene that was originally planned at the end of Justice League, he came at Arthur with Mera to convince him to return to Atlantis.
-Arthur refused and went back to his father instead.
+- Call to Adventure: At the end of Zack Snyder's Justice League, he comes to Arthur with Mera to convince him to return to Atlantis.
+Arthur refused and goes back to his father instead.